l3-hpc/howto-xsede/OSN-Expanse-Backup.md

 ```
 Check the GUI too.
 [OSN Storage Portal](https://portal.osn.xsede.org)

-When I do the `ls`, I get the following.
+When I do the `ls`, I get the following, which lists my various test uploads.
 The numbers on the left are file sizes.
 ```
 (base) [llowe@login02 ~]$ rclone ls OyBcSt:/ees210015-bucket01
    129634 YT Thumbnail Requesting Consultation.png